 If you fly Southwest more than a couple of times per year, and if you’re eligible for the sign-up bonus (you can’t currently hold a Southwest consumer credit card, and you can’t have received a Southwest signup bonus in the last 24 months), this card seems like a no-brainer.
 The annual fee is fairly low, and is more than wiped out by easy-to-redeem credits and your anniversary points bonus.

-Whether you should stick with the 40,000 point sign up bonus, or go for the full 65,000, will depend on your travel habits, priorities, and other cards in your wallet.
-But even if you stop using the card after spending your first $1,000 (save for a $75+ Southwest purchase to use your annual credit, plus upgrades and in-flight purchases), it’s worth it for the perks alone.
+Even if you stop using the card after spending your first $1,000 (save for a $75+ Southwest purchase to use your annual credit, plus upgrades and in-flight purchases), it’s worth it for the perks alone.

 Gizmodo Media Commerce has partnered with The Points Guy Affiliate Network for our coverage of credit products.
 Gizmodo Media Group and The Points Guy may receive a commission from card issuers.